 Check iCloud settings

 When you are looking over family members’ devices, you will want to make sure they are signed in to iCloud.
-I know it may seem crazy that in 2019, someone could use iOS without iCloud, but stranger things have happened.
+I know it may seem crazy that in 2020, someone could use iOS without iCloud, but stranger things have happened.
 Go to Settings > iCloud to verify they are signed in.
-While you are in that section, scroll down to Backups and make sure they’ve completed a backup recently.
+While you are in that section, please scroll down to Backups and make sure they’ve completed a backup recently.
 If not, trigger a manual backup and make sure it completes.

 Next, go back to the main iCloud screen and verify that iCloud Photos is enabled.
 If it’s not, check to see if they will have enough iCloud space to start using it.
 Losing photos due to a damaged device is one of the worst things that can happen, and it’s a preventable problem.